leanprover-community/blog/posts/fantastic-simprocs.md

 With this in mind, simprocs are *modular simp lemmas*.

-## Everything is a simproc

-As a very neat unification of concepts, it turns out that `simp`'s implementation only ever handles simprocs.
-Every simp lemma is turned into a simproc before being fed to `simp`.

 # Examples of simprocs

 In this section, we exemplify four simprocs through the following use cases: